xcompact3d/.github/profile/README.md

 A post-processing framework build in Python is included in Py4Incompact3d, this uses the same numerical methods as Incompact3d for performing consistent analyses.

+There is a next generation solver for GPUs under development (x3d2) and also a simplified mini-app for experimental developments based on Xcompact3d called x3div.